biuh-dt/biuh-dt.github.io/fee/README.md

 <b> ★ Step 3.
 A PUBLIC PRESENTATION & DEFENCE (online or offline) will be arranged by the Professor Assistant and Program Lead, who will also notify students and faculty members to attend. </b>

 Step 4.
 Second-round check: Professor Assistant share the “Required Information”(one paragraph) in Faculty Committee Chat Group.
-No response will be regarded as implicit approval.
-Please reply promptly if you object.

 Step 5.
 Final Decision: Approved or Rejected